 It can also be used with a variety of materials, including mild steel, aluminium and stainless steel, and is easy to use in tight environments.

 Tungsten inert gas (TIG) welding can be used for an even greater number of welding surfaces, including nickel alloys, brass and aluminium.
+A tig welder is often preferred for tasks requiring high precision and clean welds, despite the higher skill level and cost involved.
+The welding precision achieved with TIG welding is crucial for applications demanding exact and flawless joins.
 This makes it ideal for a range of structural and decorative applications.

 It also gives a great combination of clean and strong joins, making it ideal for large-scale applications, where the join is likely to come under a lot of strain.
 Because of this, TIG welding is the preferred method for joining metals in the aerospace industry.